browserengineering/book/book/forms.md

 Implementing forms
 ==================

-We\'re going to need to implement a couple of different things:
+We're going to need to implement a couple of different things:

 -   Buttons
 -   Handling button clicks